Rajeshwari Kumari: Fashion career

-In 2021, Kumari co-founded Saurab Rajeshwari, a luxury Indian clothing and embroidery brand that is based on traditional Patiala style, with Saurabh Aggarwal, her childhood friend.
+In 2021, Kumari co-founded Saurab Rajeshwari, a luxury Indian clothing and embroidery brand based on traditional Patiala-style Punjabi fashion, with her childhood friend Saurabh Aggarwal.
 Saurab Rajeshwari's clothes are handmade.
 The brand's clothing has been worn by Bollywood actress, Preity Zinta.
 In December 2022, Kumari was featured on Jasbir Jassi's song, 'Lehenga', and the song was also a collaboration between Jassi and Saurab Rajeshwari.

 Personal life

 Kumari is married to Mehtab Singh.
 She and Singh married in 2013.